danilocurvelo/imd0030-20242/_posts/2023-01-18-search-trees.md

 Then, identify the subtree containing all words starting with “se”.
 2
-Draw the trie containing all the words in: “she sells sea shells by the sea shore”.
-Omit null references to keep your drawing simple.

-Then, identify the subtree containing all words starting with “se”.

 Ternary search trees
 What node represents the string CAC?
 Where would we insert the string CCC?